oconnor663/jacko.io/posts/async_one.md

 [^remember]: For me this takes about two seconds, so it's spending about as
     much time working as it is sleeping.
 And remember this is on the Playground, with tight resource limits.
+The [tasks version][basketball_tasks] of the basketball demo above is also much more efficient than the threads version, but it requires lots of concepts we haven't explained yet, so I don't want to focus on it.

+[basketball_tasks]: playground://async_playground/basketball_tasks.rs?mode=release

 ## Important Mistakes